 It’s not an analysis of the bad things people did at Fox.
 The reader experiences what I did, the psychosis, the rage, the confusion, the people who had great power and who could execute it quickly.
 It was not a well-oiled conspiracy — it was a frenzy.
 It involved some of the most paranoid people I have ever met, hiding behind their castle gates, wildly throwing flames on the facts.

 I regret not being real, not just in dealing with residents but with the Aileses.
 I was like a tank: I know how to do this; you guys are wrong.
 There were moments of empathy and goodness, but in general I was not being real.

 There were battles with the Aileses over coverage, but I never said, “What are you afraid of?”
 I wasn’t capable of that.
 It was a long process to figure that out — how foibles, fears or hang-ups in certain people in power can do a lot of damage.

 I remember going to the printer and seeing the paper roll off the press.
 There were issues that created great buzz because of a beautiful front-page photo, the less salacious stuff.
 People lined up to get copies.
 I’m proud of publishing the Philipstown zoning maps, getting the community involved in the discussion.
 There was a brief time when we worked with the community, a kind of peaceful situation, but it all imploded.

 Alison Rooney contributed reporting.
 Turton and Rooney both worked under Lindsley at the PCNR before leaving in 2010 to join Philipstown.info.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.